micro/micro/README.md

 consul agent -dev -advertise=127.0.0.1
 ```

-Alternatively we can use multicast DNS for a zero dependency discovery.
+Or we can use multicast DNS for zero dependency discovery

-Pass `--registry=mdns` to the below commands e.g. `server --registry=mdns` or `micro --registry=mdns list services`.
+Pass `--registry=mdns` to the below commands e.g `micro --registry=mdns list services`

 Get the greeter service